wilfredinni/python-cheatsheet/cheatsheet/manipulating-strings.md

 ## Raw strings

-A raw string completely ignores all escape characters and prints any backslash that appears in the string.
+A raw string entirely ignores all escape characters and prints any backslash that appears in the string.

 ```python
 >>> print(r"Hello there!\nHow are you?\nI\'m doing fine.")